A Mereological Approach to Higher-Order Structure in Complex Systems: from Macro to Micro with M\"obius

 Given a system $S$ with parts $s_i$, consider an arbitrary property $Q(S)$ of the system.
 A purely additive property would be one where

 where $q(s_i)$ is the contribution of the part $s_i$ to the property $Q(S)$.
-For example, if a person's height is determined purely additively in terms of the presence of genetic variants $g_i \in G$, then one could write $H(G) = h(\emptyset) + \sum_i h(g_i)$, where $h(\emptyset)$ is the height of a person without any of the variants, and $h(g_i)$ is the contribution of the genetic variant $g_i$ to the person's height $H(G)$.
+Since $Q(S)$ is built from contributions of the parts, we think of $Q$ as describing a macroscopic (or global) property, while $q$ describes microscopic (or local) quantities or interactions.
+For example, the height of a person with two genetic variants can be written as $H(\{g_1, g_2\}) = h(\emptyset) + h(\{g_1\}) + h(\{g_2\})$, where $h(s_i)$ is the contribution of the genetic variants $s_i$ to a person's total height $H(\{g_1, g_2\})$.
 Note the difference in interpretation between $H$ and $h$ here: $H$ is the length of a person and easy to measure, whereas $h$ is the length added by a genetic variant which is generally impossible to directly observe.

-However, as discussed in the introduction, many interesting properties of complex systems are non-additive and emerge from the potentially complex interactions among the components.
-Still, it's reasonable to assume that $Q$ could be decomposed into properties of the components in a nonadditive or interacting way, as anything else would entail $Q$ being \textit{strongly} emergent (i.e. \textit{fundamentally} not derivable from a description of its parts).
-One option to allow for nonadditive effects is to introduce nonadditive terms (e.g. multiplicative) by hand.
-Another way is to still only include additive contributions, but from elements of a more complex decomposition of the system.
-Note that this is fully analogous to introducing more complex terms in the design matrix of a linear regression problem.
+However, many interesting properties of complex systems are non-additive and emerge from complex interactions among the components.
+Still, it is reasonable to assume that $Q$ could be decomposed into properties of the components in a nonadditive or interacting way (as anything else would entail $Q$ being \textit{strongly} emergent and \textit{fundamentally} not derivable from a description of its parts).
+To allow for nonadditive effects, we expand the summand in Equation \eqref{eq:atomicDecomp} to include contributions from more complex, non-atomic parts of the system.
+Note that this is somewhat analogous to introducing nonlinear terms in the design matrix of a linear regression problem.
 This invites one to instead write